pietrotedeschi/lppd/README.md

 # Mind Your Step!
-Privacy-Preserving Proximity Detection for Unmanned Aerial Vehicles
+Privacy-Preserving Proximity Detection for Remotely-Piloted Unmanned Aerial Vehicles

 Our solution, namely Mind Your Step ``MYS``, allows two directly-connected UAV, in mutual radio visibility, to know if they are in proximity, i.e., at risk of immediate physical collision, without revealing their actual location.